MLI-lab/cinemri/readme.md

 The reconstructions of high-resolution dataset for an acquisition time of $4s$ ($T=225$) are depricted below.
 Again, the FMLP and the t-DIP are similar in image quality.
 The KFMLP's reconstruction is obscured substantially by noise.

 ![Reconstructions of the high-resolution dataset with the FMLP, KFMLP, and t-DIP.](media/highres/all_methods_225/timecoded_cfr.gif)

+## Licence

+All files are provided under the terms of the Apache License, Version 2.0.